Course Reserve Form: https://eastcentral.libguides.com/coursereserve

 It is recommended that one copy of each course reserve material be available for every fifteen students enrolled in the class.

 Course Reserves loan periods are determined by the person placing the item on course reserves.
-Reserve loan periods are two days, seven days, twenty one days, or library use only.
+Reserve loan periods are two days, seven days, twenty-one days, library use only or customizable.

 Course Reserves are stored behind the Service Desk of the Library.
 Students will need to have the name of their instructor and/or class to access materials.
 A student ID is also required to use any Course Reserve materials.